bugreator/ML_cybersecurity_lab3/README.md

 >ml_lab3.ipynb

-Lab3 for SEL_TOPIC Machine Learning for Cyber Security
+#1.
+Dataset

-Data used in the lab can be downloaded according to the instructioins from the ./Data/data.txt.
+##Data used in the lab can be downloaded according to the instructioins from the ./Data/data.txt.

+#2.
+Weight
-You can run the code with the weight w.r.t different rate X={2%, 4%, 10%} from Weight file.
+##You can run the code with the weight w.r.t different rate X={2%, 4%, 10%} from Weight file.